-Attachments to posts are stored in the database as posts, this means they're accessible under their own URLs if you do not redirect them, enabling this will redirect them to the post they were attached to.
+Attachments to posts are stored in the database as posts, this means they're accessible under their own URLs.
+Enabling the redirect image feature will redirect these URLs to the actual image.

 When you're logged in, you will be in your 'Dashboard'.